 How Organizations Can Use Competitive Intelligence In Strategic Management

+For an organization at any phase of its planning/strategy journey, regular intelligence is a must.
+Without regular market and competitive intelligence, it is rather difficult, bordering on impossible, to measure performance against rivals, make effective future strategies, and fulfill goals that if accomplished will lead to a sustainable competitive advantage for their company.
 The problem, of course, with collecting market and competitive intelligence is that we live in an age of surplus information.
 Thus, sifting through the right sources in order to meet the specific goals and objectives that an organization has planned can be frustrating, and cannot be performed manually even when employing advanced competitive intelligence tactics.
 At least not efficiently.

 Collecting and analyzing competitive intelligence at the level of fueling strategic management will require a competitive intelligence platform or tool.
 Competitive intelligence platforms can mine the internet for relevant business insights and inform each aspect, level, and phase of your strategies.
-These insights can then be put into a framework like a competitive matrix to identify the key factors that differentiate you from your rivals.

 But where do competitive intelligence tools gain information from?

 Here are the top external sources of competitive intelligence that can be used in strategic management, and where competitive intelligence platforms source intelligence from.

 Competitor websites

-A competitor's website is perhaps the most easily-accessible and also quite an important source of competitive intelligence.
-Analyzing a competitor's website can provide tremendous insights into the way they operate, particularly about their products/services, their leadership team, their geographic presence, as well as their marketing strategies.
-Their press release section can reveal the latest company news, such as market expansion, partnerships, product changes, etc. Their careers page can provide an inside-view on current projects, investment areas, as well as their organizational structure.
+A competitor’s website is perhaps the most easily-accessible and also quite an important source of competitive intelligence.
+Analyzing a competitor’s website can provide tremendous insights into the way they operate, particularly about their products/services, their leadership team, their geographic presence, as well as their marketing strategies.
+Their press release section can reveal the latest company news, such as market expansion, partnerships, product changes, etc.

 Annual reports